A Unifying Model of Genome Evolution Under Parsimony: Results

 \subsection{Reduction}

-Not all history graphs are as detailed as evolutionary histories.
-We define below a partial order relationship that describes how one graph can be a generalization of another graph, so for example, a less detailed history graph can be used to subsume multiple evolutionary histories.
+Not all history graphs are as detailed as simple histories.
+We define below a partial order relationship that describes how one graph can be a generalization of another graph, so for example, a less detailed history graph can be used to subsume multiple simple histories.

 A branch whose child is unlabeled and unattached is referred to as having a \emph{free-child}.
 A branch whose parent is unlabeled, unattached and a root with a single child is referred to as having a \emph{free-parent}.
 A vertex is \emph{isolated} if it has no incident adjacencies or branches.
 A \emph{reduction operation} is an operation upon a history graph that either: \begin{itemize} \item Deletes an adjacency, an isolated vertex or the label of a vertex. \item Contracts a branch with a free-child or free-parent. \end{itemize} See Figure \ref{reductionOperations}(A-E) for examples.
 The inverse of a reduction operation is an \emph{extension operation}.